HectorHW/blop-lang/README.md

     print args
 ```

-Later, this function may be called like any other function if provided enough arguments (0 in our case):
+Later, this function may be called like any other function if provided enough arguments (at least 0 in our case):
 ```
 function_accepting_args(1, 2, 3)
 # prints "Vector [Int 1, Int 2, Int 3]"